bvmcardoso/bvmcardoso/README.md

 Scalable SaaS products for US-based clients, mostly Python, Django, and React.
 Real production environments, real users.

 **IClinic** — Full-Stack Developer *(2019–2021)*
 End-to-end features in a high-traffic healthtech platform.
-Backend, frontend, integrations — the full stack.
+Backend, frontend, integrations.

 ---

 ## What I'm looking for

-Remote senior or lead roles where the work actually matters — good architecture decisions, real ownership, and teams that think long-term about the systems they're building.
+Remote senior or lead roles where the work actually matters: good architecture decisions, real ownership, and teams that think long-term about the systems they're building.

 If that sounds like your team, let's talk.